Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Extended Time-Contingent Evaluation

 Tables~\ref{table:discrete-all-rho}--\ref{table:amortised-all-B} report utility across all parameter values for each protocol, aggregated across 15 corruptions.
 We omit standard deviation because it would reflect corruption difficulty rather than method consistency; the former varies widely, and corruption-level breakdowns appear in the following section.
-Latency variance is also minimal: across 11,715 batches, standard deviations are $<$1\,ms for gradient-free methods and $<$4\,ms for gradient-based methods, negligible relative to the 50--150\,ms mean differences between method families.
+Latency variance is also minimal: across 11,715 batches, standard deviations are $<1$\,ms for gradient-free methods and $<4$\,ms for gradient-based methods, negligible relative to the 50--150\,ms mean differences between method families.

-Table~\ref{table:temporal-factors} summarises the temporal decomposition terms that explain utility under strict pressure.
-These terms are timing-derived and nearly constant across corruptions, with LAME being the exception due to its iterative optimisation converging at variable rates ($\alpha$: 96.9--100.0\%, $\bar{\kappa}$: 89.6--99.8\%).
-Under amortised evaluation at $B = 1$\,s, gradient-based methods exhaust their budget within the first 7--18 batches of 781 total ($<$3\% of the stream); the rest are served by frozen inference, explaining why frozen accuracy dominates overall utility.
+Table~\ref{table:temporal-factors} summarises temporal decomposition terms under strict pressure; they are timing-derived and nearly constant across corruptions, with LAME being an exception due to its iterative optimisation converging at variable rates ($\alpha$: 96.9--100.0\%, $\bar{\kappa}$: 89.6--99.8\%).
+Under amortised evaluation ($B = 1$\,s), gradient-based methods exhaust their budget within the first 7--18 batches of 781 total ($<$3\% of the stream); this explains why frozen accuracy dominates overall utility.